Rutwik-Stuff/rmp/README.md

 - 🔁 Loop toggle for single-track repeat
 - ⌨️ Spacebar control for play/pause
 - 🖋 Current song playing highlighted in blueish green border.
-- 🌐 An online version hosted on Github Pages!

 ---

 ## 🚧 What will be added soon